ucan-wg/rs-ucan/README.md

 ## Getting Help

-For usage questions, usecases, or issues reach out to us in our [Discord channel](https://discord.gg/4UdeQhw7fv).
+For usage questions, usecases, or issues reach out to us in the [UCAN Discord].

-We would be happy to try to answer your question or try opening a new issue on Github.
+We would be happy to try to answer your question or try opening a new issue on GitHub.

 ## External Resources